Nexmo/nexmo-developer/_tutorials/en/voice-api/configure-aspnet-app.md

 # Configure the ASP.NET App

-Open your `appsettings.json` file and add the following two fields to it from when we created our application:
+Open your `appsettings.json` file and add the following two fields to it.
+You generated these in the [Create .NET Voice Application](/voice/voice-api/tutorials/play-audio-into-call-dotnet/voice-api/create-voice-csproj) step:

-* `APPLICATION_ID`: This is your application's ID from when you created the application
+* `APPLICATION_ID`: The Application's unique identifier.
 * `PRIVATE_KEY_PATH`: This is the file where you saved your Application's private key.